rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 The plugin can be installed by downloading the file and placing it in the system PATH.
 In most Linux systems, the location `/usr/local/bin` is part of the PATH.
 You can check your current PATH using `echo $PATH`.
-This plugin presents an alterantive to install the Cluster Operator.
+This plugin presents an alternative to install the Cluster Operator.
 It also provides a shortcut to create and edit `RabbitmqCluster` resources.

 The following command downloads the plugin from the main branch: